SKFrozenCloud/baji/infracost-terraform-tutorial/step1.md

 In this step, we will initialize and prepare a simple Terraform project that provisions an AWS EC2 Server.

-1. Navigate to the `terraform` directory: `cd terraform`
+1. Navigate to the `terraform` directory: `cd terraform`.

 2. Create the file `main.tf` and add the terraform code:

   1. Use the `touch` command to create the file:

-    `touch main.tf`
+    - `touch main.tf`

   2. Open the file using the `nano` editor:

-    `nano main.tf`
+      - `nano main.tf`

   3. Paste the following Terraform code into the `main.tf` file:

     ```terraform
     provider "aws" {